pine forest background

 Planning for the future is one of the most important steps you can take to protect what you’ve earned.
 The best way to ensure your estate is taken care of is to draft a legal document known as a will.
 This task can seem daunting for those who aren’t ready to think about life after they pass away.
 At Collis, Griffor & Hendra, our attorneys can help guide you through this process.
 We can help make sure your estate is set up properly so your family and loved ones are provided for after you pass.
 With so much to protect, it is important to have a legal team you can count on.
-Contact Collis, Griffor & Hendra today to discuss your situation.
+Contact a wills attorney from Collis, Griffor & Hendra today to discuss your situation.

 Why Do I Need a Will?

 Creating a will is essential for planning how your assets will be distributed upon your death.
 Without a will, your assets will pass through intestacy — in other words, by the rules of the state rather than by the decedent’s desires.
 This is an especially important task if you own any property and/or have any children.
-Your will allows you to determine exactly who gets what if anything at all.
-This process can bring a family great peace of mind knowing that they can focus on cherishing your memory instead of battling it out over assets.
+Your will allows you to determine exactly who gets what, if anything at all.
+This process can bring a family great peace of mind, knowing that they can focus on cherishing their memory instead of battling it out over assets.
 With so much at stake, you need a legal team you can trust.

 Who Can Create a Will?